 These measurements are after calibrating the HDR white point with the following settings:

-The LG C4 has very good SDR brightness.
-It gets bright enough to handle glare in a bright room, and the TV's Automatic Brightness Limiter isn't aggressive in SDR, so you don't have to deal with the screen dimming considerably when large areas of brightness are present.
+The LG C4 has okay SDR brightness.
+It gets bright enough to handle glare in a bright room, although it's better suited for a moderately lit room.
+Fortunately, the TV's Automatic Brightness Limiter isn't aggressive in SDR, so you don't have to deal with the screen dimming considerably when large areas of brightness are present.

 These measurements are after calibration with the following settings:

-The LG C4 has very good color volume.
+The TV has good color volume.
 It displays dark, saturated colors very well, and its ability to display bright whites is outstanding.
 It doesn't display other colors as brightly as it does whites, but it's still enough to display bright and vibrant colors.

 With the TV set to Game Optimizer, there's a visible decrease in color luminance, and you can see the measurements below.